apptainer/singularity-userdocs/mpi.rst

 On many systems it is common to use an alternative launcher to start MPI applications, e.g. Slurm's ``srun`` rather than the ``mpirun`` provided by the MPI installation.
-This approach is supported with Singularity as long as the container MPI version supports the same process management interface (e.g. PMI2 / PMIx) and version as is used by the launcher.
+This approach is supported with {Singularity} as long as the container MPI version supports the same process management interface (e.g. PMI2 / PMIx) and version as is used by the launcher.